x-team/handbook/technicalities.md

 * Health & Wellbeing — anything that helps you relax and recharge your batteries \(massage, therapy, yoga, etc.\)

 Unsure of whether something you want to get fits in to one of these categories?
 Chances are it does, just shoot a quick ping to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) to find out.

+**The only rule is:** Everyone in our community benefits by others sharing \(including you\), so using your budget has to result in sharing something with the community.
+For example, if it’s a course/book, then publish a short review or a recommendation in the _**\#courses**_ channel; if it's a club/quest expense, post about it in the corresponding channel; if it’s a conference you attended, you could write a blog post about your takeaways.
+You get the idea.

+_In case you would like to see some real life examples, head over to \#courses and see reviews that are already in there.
+Check out _[_this post_](https://x-team.slack.com/files/U1XDNKJ0J/F899X5KFW/Courses_Budget)_ first to get all the details._